Go behind the scenes of our Equinox trial for heat pump owners

 Now, at a glance, shifting your heating might seem inconvenient, but because of the way heat pumps work it couldn’t be easier.
 Where combi boilers are designed to be reactive (you say ‘heating on’ and the boiler will burn loads of dirty fossil fuels at several hundred degrees to heat your water up right then and there), heat pumps warm your water - and so your home - gently, for longer, and much, much more efficiently.

 In fact, the longer and more gently your heat pump warms your house, the more efficient (and cheap) it is to do so.
-This means that in winter, you can start heating your home several hours before you arrive home.
+This means that in winter, you can start heating your home several hours before you arrive home, take a break during any 'peaks' in demand, and then continue heating your home afterwards.
 This is exactly what EQUINOX will encourage people to do, rewarding them for shifting electric heating to times when energy demand is lower (again, usually outside the daily 4-7pm ‘peak’).

 At a time when gas prices are high, trials like EQUINOX could not be more important.
 On one level, switching to electric heating will obviously reduce our reliance on gas as we ditch gas boilers.
 But that’s not all.
 When electricity is in high demand and renewables are scarce, the National Grid generally has to turn to expensive gas generators.

-By shifting heat-pump usage away from high demand - customers will reduce their contribution to troublesome peaks and in doing so, the need to turn on as much gas power.
+By shifting heat-pump usage away from high demand - customers will reduce their contribution to troublesome peaks and in doing so, the need for the electrical grid to turn on as much gas power.
 This should help customers, and the grid, save vital cash at a time when gas prices are through the roof.

 Home energy flexibility’s potential to reduce strain on the electricity grid is also set to remove the need for expensive network upgrades.
 As it stands, customer-driven flexibility, as pioneered by the EQUINOX trial, could save the UK £8bn a year according to the National Infrastructure Commission.

-Each method will give us hugely valuable insight into consumer behaviour, and the potential for incentivising flexibility.
-They will be trialed over the next three years, beginning in March 2022 and finishing in December 2025.
-EQUINOX plans to enroll participants by 2023, at least half of which will be Octopus Energy customers.
+This trial will give us hugely valuable insight into consumer behaviour, and the potential for incentivising flexibility.
+It will take placeover the next three years, beginning in March 2022 and finishing in December 2025.
+EQUINOX plans to enroll over 1,000 participants by 2023, at least 500 of which will be Octopus Energy customers.

 Laying the blueprint for a greener energy system: